HORSE AND MULE

 standard pack trip package?

 GUIDED ACTIVITY AND LABOR: Your experienced Yellowstone guides will be responsible for meeting you at the trailhead with riding and pack animals, and loading up our trusty mules with your gear for the trip.
 Remember - each person is limited to 40 pounds of stuff, including what you put on your saddle!
-But trust us - you won't be roughing it!
+But trust us - you won't be roughing it.

 After we're all packed up, we'll match you up with one of our riding horses and show you how to steer, stop and go before we head down the trail to camp.
+Your safety is our priority, so your confidence on your horse is key!

 What's Not included in the standard pack trip package?